What Is Parapet Wall? | The Need of Parapet Wall | Uses of Parapet Wall | Types of Parapet Wall | Importance Notes for Parapet Wall Construction

 Need of Parapet Wall

 Our house or building has its own terrace.
-Used for various purposes such as walking, sitting and recreational activities, etc. In the absence of a parapet wall, height can lead to accidents such as human fall.
+Used for various purposes such as walking, sitting and recreational activities, etc. In the absence of a parapet wall, height can lead to accidents such as human falls.

-Thus the parapet wall at the edge of the roof is of great importance to provide safety to the occupants on the terrace of the building and to ensure the ending of the roof.
+The Parapet wall at the edge of the roof is of great importance to provide safety to the occupants on the terrace of the building and to ensure the ending of the roof.

 In buildings, it is also necessary to block the interior space of the terrace from the building wisely and cover and protect the space.
 Using parapet walls ensures the safety of the occupants of the building.